Our priorities this year in our School Development plan (2023-24) are:

 Please click the link below to view or download.

-At Cosheston VC School we are making good progress.
+At Cosheston VC School we are making good progress with the new Curriculum for Wales.
 Working as part of a successful Triad of schools we have developed a Statement of Intent:

 - Teachers plan for stage not age of pupils.

 - Theme lessons are taught in a carousel which include 1 or 2 bubble groups taught by a teacher and/or TA and 1 or 2 groups will either be directed to an independent task and/or directed to continuous or enhanced provision (missions/quests).